 Interview with TheBaddChef

-Building two of Austin’s most chaotic food brands, TheBaddChef — Tommy Marquez — has made a name for himself by blending flavor and fearless branding.
-He’s the founder of El Borracho Tacos, a taco truck born out of chaos and love, and Badd Burgers, a goth-driven burger-loving underground community shaking up the city with every pop-up & burger drop.
+Building one of Austin’s most chaotic food concepts, TheBaddChef — Tommy Marquez — has made a name for himself by blending fearless flavor with unapologetic branding.
+As the founder of Badd Burgers, he’s created a goth-driven, burger-obsessed underground community that shakes the city with every pop-up and burger drop.

-Started in the dish pits but leveled up over the years to owning and running your own businesses El Borracho Tacos and Badd Burgers.
+You started in the dish pits 5 years ago and leveled up to owning and running Badd Burgers.
 What did that time between then and now teach you?

 Tommy: